HypothesisWorks/hypothesis/guides/testing-hypothesis.rst

 too - and think about the kinds of bugs that might not be caught, then write tests that would catch them.

-We also use a variety of tools to check our code automatically.
-This includes formatting, import order, linting, and doctests (so examples in docs don't break).
+We also use a variety of tools to check our code automatically, including formatting, import order, linting, and typing our API with Mypy.
 All of this is checked in CI - which means that once the build is green, humans can all focus on meaningful review rather than nitpicking operator spacing.